RogersLabGroup/NetCIS/README.md

 We tested NetCIS on a previously published SB screen that used mutagenized T Cells to identify CIS mutations that can improve intratumoral trafficking.
 We were able to recapitulate in our top ranked CIS the previously validated genes Ehhadh, Sprr1b, and Aak1, in addition to discovering novel annotated CIS to microRNA 101c and the protein tyrosine phosphatase receptor type D (Ptprd), along with many unannotated CIS that would have been missed by other methods.

-NetCIS code and accompanying tutorial can be found at <https://github.com/FischyM/NetCIS>.
+NetCIS code and accompanying tutorial can be found at <https://github.com/RogersLabGroup/NetCIS>.
+Tutorial data can be found at <https://zenodo.org/records/14733375>

 ## Requirements